 Do You Have The Budget?

 The issue with everything above is that it’s based on Google’s estimates over long periods of time.
 You will need enough budget to test everything and optimize.
-Often, this means running campaigns which could initially lose money but then make money as the AdWords campaigns play out over multiple months, not days or weeks.
+Often, this means running campaigns which could initially lose money but then make money as you refine the targeting and bidding over multiple months.

-Any business considering Adwords needs to have some extra runway, so to speak, to test out the effectiveness of search campaigns.
+Any business considering Google Ads needs to have some extra runway, so to speak, to test out the effectiveness of search campaigns.

-AdWords Search campaigns are a remarkable tool for a lot of small-to-medium size businesses, local, regional and international.
+Google Search Ads are a remarkable tool for a lot of small-to-medium size businesses, local, regional and international.
 Ask yourself these fours questions and you’ll be on the road to building profitable AdWords campaigns.
-Check out more of our AdWords blog posts to further hone your strategy and build success!
+Check out more of our Google Ads articles to further hone your strategy and build success!